The most adorable classic vintage underwear online. Free Shipping on all UK orders.

 More than just slips!
 Bras, suspender belts (garter belts), silky knickers and sheer stockings are also fashioned from Perlon – again, with all those beautiful advantages that the slips have.

-Are Nylon Nostalgia the Queens of Perlon?
-We might be.
+Am I the Queen of Perlon?
+I might be.
 Its hard to say.
-But we do hold very large stocks of Perlon retro lingerie – mostly slips – and we have an active and loyal clientele who collect and enjoy these delightfully feminine items and have done for many years.
-Beautiful Perlon slips, nightgowns and peignoir sets are always for sale in our online shop and the items offered are constantly changing.
+But I do hold very large stocks of Perlon retro lingerie – mostly slips – and I have an active and loyal clientele who collect and enjoy these delightfully feminine items and have done for many years.
+Beautiful Perlon slips, nightgowns and peignoir sets are always for sale in my online shop and the items offered are constantly changing.
 For collectors and wearers alike, Perlon underwear will always hold a fascination for those with a fondness of the glamour, elegance and classy sophistication of that mid-century era.

-View our Perlon lingerie for sale here: https://nylonnostalgia.com/buy-vintage-lingerie/ols/categories/vintage-perlon-slips-unterkleid-for-sale
+View my Perlon lingerie for sale here: https://nylonnostalgia.com/buy-vintage-lingerie/ols/categories/vintage-perlon-slips-unterkleid-for-sale

 Perlon war damals deutlich teurer als “normale” Nylonunterkeider.
 So etwas lies man sich schenken und legte es entweder (möglichst noch verpackt) in den Schrank oder man liebte sie so heiß und innig, dass man sie täglich getragen hat.
 Die Webart ergibt ein viel feineres Gefühl auf der Haut und wenn ein Nylonunterkleid schon leicht ist, dann ist eben Perlon federleicht!